How to Drone

 You will need:

-- Drone controller setup, eg RadioMaster TX16s (~$250) + RadioMaster Nomad (~$60).
+- Drone controller setup, eg RadioMaster TX16s + RadioMaster Nomad to run EdgeTX/ELRS.

 Drone simulators

-- VelociDrone (~$20) is geared towards realistic physics with the goal of letting drone racers get as close as possible to the same experience but in a virtual environment.
+- VelociDrone is geared towards realistic physics with the goal of letting drone racers get as close as possible to the same experience but in a virtual environment.
 This means you can configure a drone to be very similar to your own and practice things repeatedly.

-- Zephyr -- lets you practice real-world scenarios like tower and bridge inspection (DLC, $10-100+), but doesn't work with the TX16s.
+- Zephyr -- lets you practice real-world scenarios like tower and bridge inspection with the Orqa controller.

-FPV/First Person View
+First Person View

 - Walksnail is well regarded in this field for sending/capturing HD video.
+This can be further improved by adding a gimbal which can be paired with headset tracking.
+Another possibility is a moonlight camera.

 IRL